 When you set a limit, it must be clear that this is a nonnegotiable, relatively permanent decision.
 Not with anger.
 Not with rudeness.
 Not with frustration or defensiveness.
 Just with firm, consistent resolve.
 Be the wall.

 You want to make parenting easier, don’t you?
 Set limits and stick to them.
 Be the wall, and your children will learn to respect limits without constant reminders or repeated consequences, and you won’t have to micromanage their lives.

 Remember: Become the wall!
 Stop talking about it, and stick to it.
 Life will get remarkably easier…in a few weeks!

 Addendum: Our job is about preparing our kids for success in life…success with the way the world really works.
 I call this reality.
-The more you can mimic reality, while holding love in your heart, then we will stay on track!
+The more you can mimic reality while holding love in your heart, we will stay on track!
 Look for part two of this article soon.